Lafayette Leopards football: Early history (1882–1890)

-The first game of 1884 brought a new team to Lafayette's schedule: Lehigh University.
+The first game in 1884 brought a new team to Lafayette's schedule: Lehigh University.
 Located in nearby Bethlehem, Lehigh would be playing its first football game.
-With experience and superior skill on its side, Lafayette annihilated Lehigh 56–0 in what would shortly become known as "The Rivalry".
+With experience and superior skill on its side, Lafayette annihilated Lehigh 56–0 in what would shortly become known as The Rivalry.
 Due to the proximity of the schools, Lafayette played a Lehigh as their last opponent in 1884, winning 36–0 in Bethlehem.
 True animosity soon developed between both teams.
-In 1886, Lafayette was winning 12–0 until a severe downpour halted play 15 minutes into the second half (in 1886, there were two 45 minute halves).
+In 1886, Lafayette was winning 12–0 until a severe downpour halted play 15 minutes into the second half; in 1886, there were two 45 minute halves.
 Both team captains mutually agreed to end the game even though football tradition called for football to be played in all weather.
 The game's referee wrote Walter Camp on how to resolve the game.
 Camp said that the game should be declared a tie, but Lehigh acknowledged they were outplayed and gave Lafayette the victory.
 Later in the season, with the game scoreless late in the second half, Lehigh was protesting the officiating of the game.
 As the Lehigh captain pulled his team off the field in protest, Lafayette picked up the ball and scored a touchdown.
 To this day, Lafayette counts the game as a 4–0 win, while Lehigh considers the game scoreless.
 The schools would play each other twice per season until 1902.

 A bitter rivalry also emerged with Pennsylvania.
 During their annual contest on the Lafayette Quad on November 6, 1889, Lafayette's right tackle Wells, who had been ejected by the umpire earlier in the contest, tripped a Pennsylvania player running with the ball along the sidelines.
 As the two players converged following the trip, a crowd of spectators surged the Penn player and "struck, kicked, and generally misused him."
 Many outside newspapers trumped up the incident to make it seem like a mob had severely beaten the Penn player and there was general unruliness at the Lafayette game.
 However, since it was the late 19th century, it is possible that the account of the unruly mob was an instance of yellow journalism.
 Additionally, the umpire who ejected Wells, Dr. Shell, was from the University of Pennsylvania and was cited in the newspaper for making several bad calls against Lafayette, including negating a five-point field goal on a phantom offside.
 Regardless, Pennsylvania was upset about the altercation relations between the two schools were strained.
 The incident was a key catalyst in forming the Alumni Advisory Committee in January 1890.
 Pennsylvania played only two more times at Lafayette, in 1891 and 1893, until 1973.